galaxyproject/galaxy-helm/README.md

 # Download values-cvmfs.yaml from this repo and update persistence as needed
 helm install --name galaxy -f values-cvmfs.yaml cloudve/galaxy
 ```

+Note that this setup takes several minutes to start due to Galaxy loading all
+the tool definitions.
+Once started, Galaxy will be available under `/galaxy/`
+(note the trailing `/` as it is required).

 ## Horizontal Scaling